Deemowe/Speech-Recognition-Calculator/README.md

-# Speech Recognition Calculator Using Python
+# Speech Recognition Calculator with Python
 ### What is Speech Recognition ?
-Speech recognition is a machine's ability to listen to spoken words and identify them.
-You can then use speech recognition in Python to convert the spoken words into text, make a query or give a reply.
+Speech recognition is the ability of a machine to listen to spoken words and identify them.
+You can then use speech recognition in Python to convert the spoken words into text, make a request, or give a response.
 You can even program some devices to respond to these spoken words.

 In addition:
- - Speech Recognition incorporates computer science and linguistics to identify spoken words and converts them into text.
-It allows computers to understand human language.
+ - Speech recognition uses computer science and linguistics to identify spoken words and convert them into text.
+It enables computers to understand human speech.
  - It is an important feature in several applications used such as home automation, artificial intelligence, etc.

 ![IMAGE1](https://user-images.githubusercontent.com/74800962/196057225-600d7b1e-516b-4733-865b-1a84f64a061a.jpg)

-So, the main idea and  goeal of our project is to recognise your voice as input to perform basic operations then show the result in GUI'S Calculator.
+So the main idea and goal of our project is to recognize your voice as input to perform basic operations and display the result in a GUI computer.

-### Recognizing Speech Requires:
+### Speech Recognition Requires:
-  1. Install Speech Recognition package.
+  1. Install the speech recognition package.
-  2. Import the package in your Python project.
+  2. Import the package into your Python project.
   3. Transmit an audio input.

 # Speech Recognition packages in Python